build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 18:53:54.167168 ARP, Reply 10.1.2.3 is-at 02:42:0a:01:02:03, length 28
 ```

 We go over this in more detail in [ip-and-mac-addresses.md in the appendix](../appendix/ip-and-mac-addresses.md), but let's look at a high level at what's going on here.
 IP addresses, like `10.1.2.3`, are used by machines for identifying where packets should be routed across an internet.
 So what we've been working with so far is designed to help machines communicate when there are multiple networks.
 HOWEVER.
 Within a network, machines are not identified by an IP address, but instead by a MAC address.
-In order for packets to be forwarded from one machine on a network to another machine on the same network, each machine needs to discover the MAC address that corresponds to the IP address identified in the packets.
+In order for packets to be sent from one machine on a network to another machine on the same network, each machine needs to discover the MAC address that corresponds to the IP address identified in the packets.
 ARP, or Address Resolution Protocol, is the process by which this is done.

 Let's read what's happening with the `ARP` requests we see above: